eu-digital-identity-wallet/eudi-lib-android-wallet-core/REGISTRATION_CERTIFICATE.md

-The default evaluator (`DefaultIssuerRegistrationEvaluator`) runs the same validity checks as the presentation path — binding, expiry, status reference and revocation, with binding taken against the certificate that signed the issuer metadata — and then compares the offered credential configurations against the registered `provides_attestations` scope, reporting anything outside it as `overProvidedAttestations`.
+The default evaluator (`DefaultIssuerRegistrationEvaluator`) runs the same validity checks as the presentation path — binding, expiry, status reference and revocation, with binding taken against the certificate that signed the issuer metadata.
+It then checks the issuer's `entitlements` against what it offers to issue, failing with `ENTITLEMENT_MISSING` when the provider role is not confirmed, and finally compares the offered credential configurations against the registered `provides_attestations` scope, reporting anything outside it as `overProvidedAttestations`.

+Replacing the evaluator replaces the entitlement check too.
+A custom evaluator that does not implement it does not satisfy ISSU_24a / ISSU_34a.

 You can replace the evaluation stage via `configureIssuerRegistrationEvaluator`: